tcrack326/CarND-Advanced-Lane-Finding-P4/README.md

 ```

-The video ouput: Here is a link to the youtube video:
+The video ouput: Here is a link to the youtube video: <a href="https://youtu.be/ae6tgDPAvy8" target="_blank"
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ae6tgDPAvy8" frameborder="0" allowfullscreen></iframe>

 ```python